-Red Base Tetra (Hemigrammus Stictus) Fish Species Profile
+Red Base Tetra (Hemigrammus Stictus) Species Profile & Care Guide

 The Red Base Tetra is an active, peaceful shoaling fish and will thrive in a community aquarium as long as it is not kept with very boisterous or much larger tankmates.

 This Tetra is a small oval-shaped fish with a golden-silver body which displays a big black dot just behind the gill plates on either side of their body.
 The caudal peduncle is bright red, and the rest of the fins are translucent in colour.
 The top half of the iris is a red colour.

 |Difficulty||Beginner - Intermediate|

 |Temperature||73 - 79 ℉ (22.8 - 26.1 ℃)|